udelcodes/udelcodes.github.io/cyber2/File_Upload_Tutorial.md

 Now that you know what know what this file does, upload that file just as you did with your dessert image

-Once you do that, you will be directed to a page that says **Warning**, and underneath of that will be a little question mark image.
+Once you do that, you will be directed to a page that says
+> We got your cake image: /cakes/Hack.php

+With a little image underneath

-Right click on this image and select, **"Open Link in new Tab"**
+Right click on this image and select, **"Open Image in new Tab"**

 Once at the new webpage, go to the url and at the very end put this statement...

 `?cmd=ls`

 Hit enter, and now you see a list of all the files that the website contains!
 Crazy right!

+The command that is executed is directly after the `=`, so like we learned in the bash tutorial, `ls` prints all the contents of a directory.
+Now, find the flag!